Program in Media Arts and Sciences

 Can be repeated for credit.

-Focuses on architectural and mobility interventions that respond to changing patterns of living, working, and transport.
-Emphasizes mass-customized housing, autonomous parking, charging infrastructure, and shared-use networks of lightweight electric vehicles (LEVs).
-Students work in small teams and are lead by researchers from the Changing Places group.
+Focuses on innovative propositions for shaping the cities of tomorrow, responding to emerging trends, technologies, and ecological imperatives.
+Students take part in "what-if?" scenarios to tackle real-world challenges.
+Through collaborative, project-based learning in small teams, students are mentored by researchers from the City Science group.
 Projects focus on the application of these ideas to case study cities and may include travel.
 Invited guests from academia and industry participate.
 Repeatable for credit with permission of instructor.

 MAS.600 Human 2.0